CyberFlameGO/svnpython/Doc/library/platform.rst

    Entries which cannot be determined are set to ``''``.
 All tuple entries are strings.

-   Documentation for the underlying :cfunc:`gestalt` API is available online at http://www.rgaros.nl/gestalt/.
+   Documentation for the underlying :c:func:`gestalt` API is available online at http://www.rgaros.nl/gestalt/.